TritonDataCenter/rfd/rfd/0113/README.md

         - set state=disabled to all images in the origin chain (disabled just means you can't provision that image)
         - activate the image
-        - remove user from the shared image.acl, so the original image is no longer shared with the user
 - Adding metadata to cloned images about the source image.
 This isn't *required* for providing the functionality, however it could be helpful for users to grok the source of images in `triton image list`.